 What advice might you offer to someone (or a couple) considering an expat move and career transition?

 Be prepared for things to be difficult and challenging.
-Be prepared to find out things about the other person you might not have known.
-I discovered that my husband gets angry when things are out of his control and that things getting out of control when you start a new life, in rural France, is a common occurrence.
+Be prepared to learn things about the other person you might not have known.
+I discovered that my husband gets angry when things are out of his control and that things getting out of control when you start a new life in rural France is a common occurrence.
 I had to learn not to take his anger personally, and he had to learn to try to calm down.
-It’s not always been easy, we’ve got better at it.
+It’s not always been easy, but we’ve got better at it.